 Two of the three livestock farms will get captured by your brothers within a couple of turns, so it’s up to you to grab the nearby one in Zhongshan.

-Take note of Zhang Jue’s two generals as well.
-Both Ma Yuanyi and Liang Zhongning have fire arrows unlocked, and that’s just awesome.
+Two of Zhang Jue’s generals — Ma Yuanyi and Liang Zhongning — have fire arrows unlocked, and that’s just awesome.
 You don’t need to focus on recruiting a full stack or an extra army (yet) since your hostile neighbors will only field a handful of troops.